Chief-Prince-Of-Function/Chief-Prince-Of-Function/README.md

 The pursuit of higher knowledge must be done so with ethics at the forefront, for the lack thereof inhibits the positive gain to be had -
 </p>

-- 🌱 I’m currently learning: Javascript and Database management
+- 🌱 I’m currently learning: Python development

 - 🔭 I’m currently working on: Discord integrations, NFT builds, Apparel startup @bosunshirts

-- 🤝 My goals are to: Finish my degree path at Syracuse University while building my full stack developer credentials
+- 🤝 My goals are to: Build a better tomorrow with cryptocurrency at the forefront

 - 📫 Contact me: chief.prince.of.function@gmail.com